TuinfeesT/TuinWolk/documentation.md

 Roadmap
 =======
 TuinfeesT is not known for its planning skills.
-Therefore, this section has no meaningful content (yet).
+Therefore, this section does not have a lot of meaningful content (yet).

 Future extensions
 =================